sanjames/Tensorflow/README.md

 # Tensorflow

-Some of the code I tried after installing Tensorflow in Anaconda
+This repository has some of the code I tried after installing Tensorflow in Anaconda.

+Python version 3.6.2
+Tensorflow version 1.4.0

 <b>Installation of Tensorflow within Anaconda</b>

 First, I tried my installation as follows and it failed while invoking <i>"import tensorflow as tf"</i> with the error message No module found.

-#Create tensorflow environment in Conda for python 3.5
+<b>Create tensorflow environment in Conda for python 3.5</b>
 conda create -n tensorflow python=3.5

-#Activate the environment tensorflow
+<b>Activate the environment tensorflow</b>
 activate tensorflow

-#After activating Tensorflow environment
+<b>After activating Tensorflow environment</b>
 pip install --ignore-installed --upgrade tensorflow

-#To check all the enviroments:
+<b>To check all the enviroments:</b>
 conda info --envs

-#Invoke Python
+<b>Invoke Python</b>
 $ python

 import tensorflow as tf